sy2002/m65cores/index.md

 ## How can I create an alternative MEGA65 core?

-The [MiSTer Project](https://github.com/MiSTer-devel/Main_MiSTer/wiki) is the worlds best retro computing FPGA project.
+The [MiSTer Project](https://github.com/MiSTer-devel/Main_MiSTer/wiki) is the world's best retro computing FPGA project.
 To see how many cores they have, just go to their [Wiki pages](https://github.com/MiSTer-devel/Main_MiSTer/wiki), scroll down and look under the headline **FPGA Cores** on the right side.
 It is stunning! :-)